Bob Dylan’s secrets of success are as illusive and subtle as his writing. All success is fragile, hard to pin down

 In March 1962, Columbia Records released the simply titled album Bob Dylan and Albert Grossman was signed on as Bob’s manager.
-A year later when Martin Luther King Jnr gave his ‘I Have a Dream’ speech in Washington, Bob played for the many thousands present Only a Pawn in Their Game, When the Ship Comes In and Keep Your Eyes the Prize.
+A year later when Martin Luther King Jnr gave his ‘I Have a Dream’ speech in Washington, Bob played for the many thousands present Only a Pawn in Their Game, When the Ship Comes In and Keep Your Eyes on the Prize.
 Peter Paul and Mary played Bob’s anthem Blowin’ in the Wind.
 They had made it a No 1 Billboard hit.
 Bob Dylan was twenty-two, the same age as Buddy Holly when he died.

-When he made his decision to make a journey along his own highway of diamonds to see Woody Guthrie, Bob Dylan’s secrets of success was a puzzle he began to unravel.
+When he made his decision to make a journey along the highway of diamonds to see Woody Guthrie, Bob Dylan’s secrets of success was a puzzle he began to unravel.
 According to Seneca, the Stoic philosopher who lived at the time of Christ: Success comes when preparation meets opportunity.
-According to Bob Dylan, success comes if every day you do what you want to do and you know your song song well before you start singing.
+Bob Dylan would come to tell us that success comes if every day you do what you want to do and you know your song song well before you start singing.

 Leave a comment (no puzzles).